-If you’re looking for new ways to grow your blog traffic with Pinterest, you may have heard of the brand new feature on Pinterest: Story Pins.
-If not, I have some amazing news for you today!
+If you’re looking for new ways to grow your blog traffic with Pinterest, you may have heard of the brand new feature on Pinterest: Idea Pins.

-Needless to say, I walked away with some amazing new insider contacts.
-But more importantly: I heard directly from the Pinterest team how you should use the platform to grow your blog traffic.
+But most importantly: at the launch event, I learned directly from the Pinterest team how you should use the platform to grow your blog traffic.

 (And, of course, I’m now a lucky owner of a Pinterest goodie bag with super useful stuff like nail-polish in their brand color, ha!)

-To help you get started with Story Pins, I’m revealing everything I learned about them with you today.
-I’ll show you what Story Pins are, how they’re different from normal pins, and how you should use them to boost your traffic.
+To help you get started with Idea Pins, I’m revealing everything I learned about them with you today.

 That said, let’s get started!

 Perhaps you’d like to check out these articles, too:

 - 7 Stupid Pinterest Mistakes You Are Still Doing (And How to Fix Them NOW)

 - Pinterest SEO in 2021: The Ultimate Guide for Beginners